Justin Kauflin: Career

 Beginning in 2011, Kauflin performed with his own trio, as well as the Jae Sinnett Trio, in clubs in Virginia and across the country.
 He won the VSA International Young Soloist Award, was selected as semifinalist in the Thelonious Monk Competition in 2011, voted as "Jazz Artist of the Year" in VEER magazine, and was hired by Quincy Jones.
-From 2013–2014 he was part of Jones's world tour in Switzerland, France, Korea, and Japan.
+From 2013 to 2014 he was part of Jones's world tour in Switzerland, France, Korea, and Japan.
 He worked with Jones on the album Dedication (2015).
 Following the release, his trio performed in festivals, concerts, and clubs in Europe and America (2015-2019).

 Since the release of Keep On Keepin' On Justin has gone on to record on 13 more albums, six of those as leader or co-leader - Silent Night, Coming Home, Synesthesia, Standards, and his first live recording Justin Kauflin Trio Live at Sam First and the single, Flow Freely.

 In 2015, Kauflin participated in the commemorative album Oscar, With Love, a collection of previously unrecorded songs written by jazz pianist Oscar Peterson.

 After completing an extensive CD release world tour for Coming Home (Jan-Feb 2019), he recorded music for separate projects that have been put on hold.
 In 2021, Justin collaborated with Jacob Collier on the documentary Reflection - A Walk with Water as well as the theme song, Flow Freely.
 He also completed original film score for My Sister Liv, produced by Al Hicks and Paula DuPre Pesman.